francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 **Exercise 8**.
 Add the following fields to the form: Upload Image, drop down selector for Nationality, and Email.
 You must save these fields in the database and display them in the 'thanks.html' webpage.

-**exercise 9 (Optional)**.
-Add a 'pattern' attribute to the fields name and surname so they just contain uppercase and lowercase letters.
+**Exercise 9 (Optional)**.
+Add a 'pattern' attribute to the fields 'name' and 'surname' so they just contain uppercase and lowercase letters.